Martin Luther King Day is observed on the third Monday of January every year in the US.

-After the death of Martin Luther King, Coretta Scott lead the civil rights movement for racial equality, founded the King Center, struggled and succeeded in making the Martin Luther King’s Birthday as a national holiday.
+After the death of Martin Luther King, Coretta Scott lead the civil rights movement for racial equality, founded the King Center, struggled, and made Martin Luther King’s Birthday a national holiday.

 How Many Children did Martin Luther King Jr?